 In-Feed Posts provide a space to flex your creativity and show off products on your own terms.
 These “hand-picked” posts are what give your Instagram grid aesthetic appeal.

 Before we get into the nitty-gritty of Reels vs Posts, let’s be upfront: both types of content are valuable.
-It’s possible to earn reach with either.
-That said, they’re not treated equally by the platform's algorithm.
+It’s possible to earn reach with both!
+But they’re not treated equally by the IG algorithm.